Creating a Model of Your Event-Driven Architecture

 1. Click the Order Created event in the graph.
 The event is selected in both the graph and the Events list.

-2. In the Events list, lick the Order Created event name and in the Event Details dialog that opens, click Open in Designer.
+2. In the Events list, click the Order Created event name and in the Event Details dialog that opens, click Open in Designer.

 3. In the Referenced By section, click Pub to see the list of applications that publish the event.

-6. Add the application to the Placeholder event broker.
+6. Under the Default environment, click Add Application for the Placeholder event broker.

-You'll see the Orders Service - Order Writer application in the modeled event mesh and see that all of the events now have a publisher.
+You'll see the Orders Service - Order Writer application in the modeled event mesh and see that more events now have a publisher.

 Screenshot depicting the results of the previous steps.